dojo/docs/dijit/layout/_LayoutWidget.rst

   3. up to this point no sizing processing has been done
   4. SplitContainer domNode is added to the document
   5. startup() is called
-  6. SplitContainer sizes all it's children, to fit in the available space.
+  6. SplitContainer sizes all its children, to fit in the available space.

 Note that split container only did sizing once, thus avoiding an n^2 computation that would occur if it processed the initial children one by one, recalculating sizes each time.